MegaphoneP/GyroGravity/README.md

 -
 Gyro Gravity Breakdown:
 -
-Yaw X and Pitch Y have been separated to allow for full accurate control of a user's gyro ratio.
-By default, you only need to adjust Yaw settings for 1:1 sensitivity.
+Yaw X and Pitch Y have been separated to allow for full, accurate control of a user's gyro ratio.
+By default, you only need to adjust the Yaw settings for 1:1 sensitivity.

 Synchronize Curves ensure that the same curve is used for X and Y. If you want to, you can turn it off to mix and match curves.
 I wouldn’t actually suggest this at all but I decided to add the option anyways cause why not.

 Synchronize Settings lets you enable/disable separate X and Y settings.
 So instead of juggling awkward base ratio settings, I feel it would be better to let users set exact ratios this way.

 Dots Per 360: Just like Steam Input, place your Dots Per 360 here for proper calibration.
-This will scale everything so 1 Count Per Second is the same as 1 Degree Per Second.
+This will scale everything, so 1 Count Per Second is the same as 1 Degree Per Second.

 Curve Types:
 -
 Natural: This curve is basically “true linear”.
-It is the most simple curve that gives you the most control just like linear but better.
-This provides an extremely smooth transition between sensitivities and I would highly recommend this as a default.
+It is the most simple curve that gives you the most control, just like linear, but better.
+This provides an extremely smooth transition between sensitivities, and I would highly recommend this as a default.

 Linear: This is typically what people think of when they say Accel feels bad.
 While simple logic says the quickest path is a straight line, in this case, a straight line is not the smoothest.

-Power: I’m fairly certain this is what Steam Inputs old accel settings use.
+Power: I’m fairly certain this is what Steam Input's old accel settings use.
 It requires an extra setting for an Exponent and is more finicky to set up because of this.
-Unlike Natural though, a power curve could allow your sensitivity to increase infinitely past a certain point depending on your Exponent.
+Unlike Natura, though, a power curve could allow your sensitivity to increase infinitely past a certain point depending on your Exponent.
 An Exponent of .05 is what Valve uses in their games.

 Sigmoid: If you plan on using an Offset, this is the only curve I’d recommend doing that with.
 This curve is similar to Natural but is visually much smoother.
-It’s much more computationally heavy than the other curves though, so I don’t know how much I suggest using this curve.
+It’s much more computationally heavy than the other curves, though, so I don’t know how much I suggest using this curve.

 Gain:
 -
 This is a feature from Raw Accel that I tried my best to replicate (I might be doing it a little bit differently).
 Essentially, this determines if the fundamental curve is used directly as a Sensitivity Curve or if it's treated as a Velocity Curve.

 If you measure the Velocity of any Sensitivity Curve, you can produce a Velocity curve that represents what the relative change in sensitivity will feel like.
 So with Gain on, we can then pretend that our Original Sensitivity Curve IS the Velocity Curve.
-By performing some reverse calculations, we can create a New Sensitivity Curve which will produce a New Velocity Curve that resembles our Original Sensitivity Curve.
+By performing some reverse calculations, we can create a New Sensitivity Curve that will produce a New Velocity Curve that resembles our Original Sensitivity Curve.
 So now, your Sensitivity Curve will "feel" like how it originally looked.

 Other Settings:
 -